 Overall, "Better Behaviour" has plenty to offer both novice teachers and more experienced educators.
 Every chapter starts with "Headlines", in which O'Brien's key arguments are laid out and there are regular "Reflection Points" that encourage readers to interrogate their own beliefs about behaviour management.
 By far the most useful elements for leaders are the "Taking it further" boxes at the end of each chapter.
-These contain activities and questions to promote discussion and deeper

-of behaviour management

-strategies and would be

-useful at all levels o
+These contain activities and questions to promote discussion and deeper consideration of a wide range of behaviour management strategies and would be useful at all levels of school leadership.